Enhancing LLM-based Specification Generation via Program Slicing and Logical Deletion: Methodology

-Additionally, when constructing prompts for logical deletion, we randomly select common error types in loop specifications and generate corresponding erroneous specifications for the program examples.
-This allows LLMs to reference these error types during the explanation process, thereby mitigating the hallucination problem.
-The design of the prompts used in the logical deletion phase is provided in Appendix B.
+Additionally, when constructing prompts for logical deletion, we randomly select common specification error types and generate corresponding erroneous specifications for the program examples.
+This allows LLMs to reference these error types during the explanation process, thereby mitigating hallucinations.